 Our goal is to create and provide a safe and healthy environment for everyone in our organization.
 To ensure this, we encourage all students, parents, and staff members to voice any concerns anonymously through our whistleblower link.
 Any and all tips will be reported and investigated to the fullest.

-To report an ethics concern or alleged noncompliance, or to seek support from an RMCGA staff member in reporting such an issue, please email your concern to rmcga.whistleblower@gmail.com or fill out the online form located on our website.
+To report an ethics concern or alleged noncompliance, or to seek support from an RMCGA staff member in reporting such an issue, please email your concern to rmcga.whistleblower@gmail.com or fill out the online form.
 For reports submitted with a means of contact, RMCGA will respond in a timely manner.

 Board of Directors